 - Eye cream.

-Eager to learn more, I hit up two experts in the world of skincare to help novices (like I admittedly still am) for the scoop on what retinol actually is, why we should be making it an (almost) daily practice, and some go-to options for beginners.
+Eager to learn more, I hit up two experts in the world of skincare to help novices (like I admittedly still am).
+They’re sharing everything from what retinol actually is to why we should be making it an (almost) daily practice to the best retinol creams for beginners.
 The two experts in question?
 Director of Laser & Cosmetic Dermatology at UT Dell and Ascension Texas, Tyler Hollmig, M.D., and Austin-based esthetician, Rachel Spillman.
-They give us the retinol-infused scoop below—plus, keep scrolling for their recs for best retinol creams for beginners.
+They give us the retinol-infused scoop below—plus, keep scrolling for their favorite retinol reccos.

 What exactly is retinol?